 MAF and MAP Sensors

 The vane type MAF sensor uses a paddle or door that moves as air rushes by.
-This type of sensor utilizes a potentiometer (variable resister) to send a variable or changing voltage signal to the PCM in proportion to air volume.
+This sensor utilizes a potentiometer (variable resistor) to send a variable or changing voltage signal to the PCM in proportion to air volume.

 The hot wire MAF sensor contains a heated filament similar to a toaster element.
-Its resistance changes or decreases as cool air pass by the filament.
-The changes in current to maintain the sensors heat are converted into a voltage signal and sent to the PCM to make adjustments to air fuel ratio.
+The ECM increases and decreases current as cool air flows through the filament.
+The current used to maintain the sensor's heat is converted into a voltage signal and sent to the PCM to adjust the air-fuel ratio.

-Both the MAP and MAF sensors provide the PCM and TCM with valuable information regarding engine load.
-The transmission’s control unit uses this information for shift control.
-A mass air flow sensor left unplugged or in need of cleaning (hot wire) will affect a vehicle’s shift control dramatically.
+Both the MAP and MAF sensors provide the PCM and TCM with valuable engine load information.
+The transmission control unit uses this information for shift control.